As a digital marketing agency, we typically begin our new client engagements by identifying the action items that will move their needle most rapidly.

 You may not think of deleting your hard work as optimizing your content, but it certainly can be.
-If your posts don’t provide much value to their readers, they could have the opposite effect and actually reflect poorly on your brand.
+If your posts don’t provide much value to their readers, they could have the opposite effect and reflect poorly on your brand.

-This also holds true for the way Google views your content.
-Short, “less-than-valuable” posts can actually hurt your rankings.
+This also holds for the way Google views your content.
+Short, “less-than-valuable” posts can hurt your rankings.
 If your site is full of posts that nobody is reading and your visitors don’t care for, Google takes that as a sign that your content isn’t worth showing in its organic rankings.
 It may even determine that your site as a whole has less domain authority and is less worthy of these coveted rankings.

 Finally, some of your content may be old or outdated, but time/date sensitive and not possible to bring up to date.
-Anything that has to due with the out of date information should be removed from your site.
+Anything that has to do with the out of date information should be removed from your site.

-Take the time to delete these pages and you’ll be delivering the best user experience, more value to your visitors, and helping Google see only your most relevant and valuable content.
+Take the time to delete these pages, and you’ll be delivering the best user experience, more value to your visitors, and helping Google see only your most relevant and valuable content.